 Work Of The Living Christ

-All of this, and much, much more, is accomplished through a very literal personal merger between the character essence of the believer and that of the Living Christ.
+All of this, and much, much more, is accomplished through a very personal and very literal metaphysical merger between the character essence of the believer and that of the Living Christ.
 This is what the Church has come to commonly refer to as The Spiritual Baptism.
 And, the simple and indispensable progression toward and beyond that metaphysical merger with Christ is as follows.

 The purpose of the Resurrection was (and is) to provide us with a living Savior.
 The necessity of a living Savior is to make possible the sharing of His renewing character essence.
 The purpose of that access is to enable the nobility of Christ’s character essence to empower an “overwrite” of the brokenness of our own, as He literally lives there in Spirit form.
 And, the purpose of that core renewal is to bring us to a true and profoundly peaceful state of heart-oneness with God – to a genuine, durable, and enduring friendship, ever sustained in the vitality of the Living Christ, living within.
 (Ref.
 Col. 1: 27 / Eph.
 4: 1-13)

 with the Living Christ enriches the believer.
 It provides the needed

 empowerment to completely transform and renew the believer in his or her core

 person.
 And, owing to this inner renewal, the believer’s external life is also

 then transformed.
 It is, indeed, simply a process which brings all into